FAIR-CA-indicators/FAIR-CA-indicators.github.io/README.md

 We believe that a major roadblocker is the lack of trust in a model’s quality.
 More transparency and objective measures of model quality will increase trust and thus improve cross-disciplinary collaboration in clinical and health research.
 With this project, a first step towards trust building and cross-discipline communication is taken.
 We believe that FAIR can be a connecting principle as it is recognised and appreciated in both clinical research and systems biomedicine.

 ## New!

-Development of FAIR evaluation guidelines :
+## Development of FAIR evaluation guidelines :
-The draft of FAIR indicators adapted to the COMBINE domain is available [here](https://github.com/FAIR-CA-indicators/FAIR-CA-indicators.github.io/blob/fd681cf8b9a5211d28d42822b51fdf75c42c645d/FAIR_indicators_for_COMBINE/FAIR%20model%20indicators_main_13012023.pdf).
-We truly appreciate your feedback and suggestions on it.
+The draft of FAIR indicators adapted to the COMBINE domain is available [here](https://github.com/FAIR-CA-indicators/FAIR-CA-indicators.github.io/blob/fd681cf8b9a5211d28d42822b51fdf75c42c645d/FAIR_indicators_for_COMBINE/FAIR%20model%20indicators_main_13012023.pdf) since March 2023.
+We still do  appreciate your comments.
 Please use the [Issue](https://github.com/FAIR-CA-indicators/FAIR-CA-indicators.github.io/issues) that we created per each indicator to add your comments and edits.
 Thank you.

-As we finalised the version 1 of FAIR indicators for COMBINE archives (https://github.com/FAIR-CA-indicators/CA-RDA-Indicators/issues), we will organise a serie of hack-together on Zoom to do a complete (manual) example evaluation for the COMBINE models, as follows.
-The time zone is CET.
-For the zoom url, please contact Prof. D. Waltemath at dagmar.waltemath@uni-greifswald.de.

-* Meeting 1: Feb 17 (Fr) 10am-12pm: COVID-19 curated model;
-* Meeting 2: Feb 27 (Mo) 12pm-2pm:  Biomodels curated;
-* Meeting 3: Feb 28 (Tue) 8pm-10pm: Physiome Model Repository (PMR) curated;
-* Meeting 4: Mar 2nd (Thu) 11am-1pm: Biomodels non-curated;
-* Meeting 5: Mar 3rd (Fr) 8.30am-10.30am: PMR non-curated.

 ## Project goals (Oct 2022-Mar2023)
 1. Achieve Community-consensus on FAIR indicators